-Benefits Description You You pay Inpatient residential treatment centers (RTC) High Option Standard Option Room and board, such as: PPO: \$100 per PPO: 15% of the Plan • Ward, semiprivate, or intensive care accommodation admission copayment and 10% of the Plan allowance (calendar year deductible applies) General nursing care allowance , Meals and special diets N DDO : \$200 Non-PPO: 35% of the Ancillary charges, and Non-PPO: \$300 per admission copayment and 25% of the Plan allowance plus the difference between the Plan allowance plus the difference between the • Covered therapy services when billed by the facility (see page 74 for services billed by professional providers.)
-Plan allowance and the billed amount (calendar year deductible applies) Note: We only cover a private room if we determine it to be medically necessary.
+Benefits Description You pay Inpatient hospital (cont.)
+High Option Standard Option Personal comfort items such as phone, television, barber services, guest meals and beds All charges All charges Private nursing care Inpatient residential treatment centers (RTC) High Option Standard Option Precertification is required in advance of admission.
+Note: Non-PPO facilities must, prior to admission, agree to abide by the terms established by the Plan for the care of the particular member and for the submission and processing of related claims.
+Room and board, such as: • Ward, semiprivate, or intensive care accommodation • General nursing care • Meals and special diets • Ancillary charges, and • Covered therapy services when billed by the facility (see Section 5(e), Professional services for services billed by professional providers.)
+Note: We only cover a private room if we determine it to be medically necessary.
 Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
 The remaining balance is not a covered expense.
 If the hospital only has private rooms, we will cover the private room rate.
-Plan allowance and the billed amount for other hospital services jem acanencie approci Note: When the hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
-Note: We limit covered facilities for medically necessary substance use disorder treatment to a hospital and/or RTC.
-Benefits are not available for non-covered services, including: All charges All charges • Pastoral, marital, educational counseling or training services • Therapy for sexual dysfunction or inadequacy • Services performed by a non-covered provider • Treatment for learning disabilities and mental retardation • Travel time to the member's home to conduct therapy • Services rendered or billed by schools, halfway houses, sober homes, group homes, similar types of facilities or billed by their staff Marriage counseling • Services that are not medically necessary • The following services are not covered as a part of any inpatient or outpatient mental health or substance use disorder treatment services: respite care; outdoor residential programs; recreational therapy; educational therapy or classes; Outward Bound programs; equine therapy provided during the approved stay; personal comfort items, such as guest meals and beds, telephone, television, beauty and barber services; custodial or long term care provided because home care is not available or is unsuitable.
-Note: We cover professional services as described on page 74 when they are provided and billed by a covered professional provider acting within the scope of his or her license.
+Note: When the hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+Note: We limit covered facilities for medically necessary treatment PPO: \$100 per admission copayment and 10% of the Plan allowance Non-PPO: \$300 per admission copayment and 25% of the Plan allowance plus the difference between the Plan allowance and the billed amount for other hospital services PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 35% of the Plan allowance plus the difference between the Plan allowance and the billed amount (calendar year deductible applies) to a hospital and/or RTC.
+Benefits are not available for non-covered services, including: Pastoral, marital, educational counseling or training services Therapy for sexual dysfunction or inadequacy Services performed by a non-covered provider Treatment for learning and intellectual disabilities Travel time to the member's home to conduct therapy Services rendered or billed by schools, halfway houses, sober homes, group homes, similar types of facilities or billed by their staff Marriage counseling Services that are not medically necessary All charges All charges